mojofunk/alta-doc/LIBMOJO-TODO.md

 If for instance AudioDriverModule returned an AudioDriver rather than an AudioDevice the audio_driver would not need to depend on core.
 Perhaps it would be better restrict interfaces so that they don't require any external libs.
 This suggests it better to use std::string for path strings everywhere and just assume/enforce? it is UTF-8 encoded and modules need to manage encoding conversion internally if using platform API's that require a different encoding/wide strings etc.

-Modules are located in there own directory and should only depend on the core library
+Modules are located in there own directory and should not have to depend on any other library but in practice will depend on mojo-core.
+This allows would allow out of tree modules that don't depend on any mojo libraries.

 Audio/Processor module